awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 If you plan to create an image from a Windows 10 WorkSpace, note that image creation is not supported on Windows 10 systems that have been upgraded from one version of Windows 10 to a newer version of Windows 10 \(a Windows feature/version upgrade\)\.
 However, Windows cumulative or security updates are supported by the WorkSpaces image\-creation process\.
 After January 14, 2020, images cannot be created from public Windows 7 bundles\.
 You might want to consider migrating your Windows 7 WorkSpaces to Windows 10\.
 For more information, see [Migrate a WorkSpace](migrate-workspaces.md)\.

+Custom bundles cost as same as the public bundles they are created from\.
+For more information about pricing, see [Amazon WorkSpaces Pricing](http://aws.amazon.com/workspaces/pricing/)\.

 **Topics**
 + [Requirements to Create Windows Custom Images](#windows_custom_image_requirements)
 + [Requirements to Create Amazon Linux Custom Images](#linux_custom_image_requirements)